What is a Security Deposit on a NYC Rental Application?

 This is also true for all non-regulated units (units that are not rent-controlled or rent-stabilized.)

-If your apartment becomes rent-stabilized after you signed a lease, then the original security deposit applies as long as the amount collected equaled less than two months.
+If your apartment becomes rent-stabilized after you sign a lease, the original security deposit applies as long as the amount collected equals less than two months.

 When Do I Have to Pay the Security Deposit?

-Technically, you don't really have to cough up the deposit until you sign the lease.
+Technically, you don't have to cough up the deposit until you sign the lease.

-You might have been pushed by real estate agents or management companies to put down a deposit right away, oftentimes before you even fill out the application.
+You might have been pushed by real estate agents or management companies to put down a deposit immediately, often before you even fill out the application.

-You might ask: is an earnest money deposit the same thing as a security deposit?
+You might ask: Is an earnest money deposit the same as a security deposit?

-Some agencies require a small deposit anywhere from a few hundred to a thousand dollars as a show of "good faith".
+Some agencies require a small deposit, anywhere from a few hundred to a thousand dollars, to show "good faith."

-Others say you can pay as little as that amount or opt to pay the full security upfront.
-And still, others require the full month.
+Others say you can pay as little as that amount or the complete security upfront.
+And still, others require the entire month.

-A full month's deposit will normally go towards the security or the broker's fee.
+An entire month's deposit will typically go towards the security or the broker's fee.

-Make sure you know what the agency or management company's refund policy is beforehand and that it's spelled out for before you remit payment.
+Make sure you know the agency or management company's refund policy beforehand and that it's spelled out before you remit payment.

 A legitimate agency will have you sign an agreement regarding any earnest money.

-- The deposit is refunded to you and you bring the full security deposit to the lease signing.
+1. The deposit is refunded to you, and you bring the full security deposit to the lease signing.

-- The deposit is put in escrow, later being handed over to the landlord and you will be required to bring the remaining balance to the lease signing.
+2. The deposit is put in escrow and later handed over to the landlord, and you will be required to bring the remaining balance to the lease signing.

 What If I Don't Want to Put Down the Deposit Right Away?

-As mentioned before, technically, in most cases the security deposit is not required prior to lease signing.
+As mentioned before, technically, in most cases, the security deposit is not required before lease signing.

-However, there are some landlords or management companies who will not consider your application until they also have the security deposit.
+However, some landlords or management companies will not consider your application until they have the security deposit.

 Furthermore, putting down the security deposit can help you.